On Counting (Quantum-)Graph Homomorphisms in Finite Fields of Prime Order: Introduction

-Graph homomorphisms are a prime example of a very general class of problems that frequently yields complexity dichotomies with structural characterisations, where the properties of a graph implying (in)tractibility are easily computable.
-However, the dichotomy itself is hard to establish.
-Hell and \Nesetril~studied the \emph{decision} problem $\HomsTo{H}$ with fixed image graph $H$, that asks whether there exists a homomorphism from an input graph $G$ to $H$.
-In~\cite{Hell:90:On_the_Complexity_of_H-Coloring} they showed that the problem $\HomsTo{H}$ can be solved in polynomial time if $H$ contains a loop or is bipartite; otherwise it is $\np$-complete.
-Dyer and Greenhill introduced the \emph{counting} problem $\numHomsTo{H}$ with fixed image graph $H$, that asks for the number of homomorphisms from an input graph $G$ to $H$.
-In their seminal work~\cite{Dyer:2000:CountingGraphHoms} they showed that $\numHomsTo{H}$ can be solved in polynomial time if the connected components of $H$ are complete bipartite graphs or reflexive complete graphs; otherwise it is $\ClassNumP$-complete.
+Graph homomorphisms are a prime example of a very general class of problems that frequently yields complexity dichotomies with structural characterizations, where the properties of a graph implying (in)tractibility are easily computable.
+However, the dichotomy itself is hard to establish and by Ladner~\cite{Ladner:75:On_the_Structure} not obvious to exist.
+Hell and \Nesetril~studied the \emph{decision} problem $\probHom(H)$ with fixed image graph $H$, that asks whether there exists a homomorphism from an input graph $G$ to $H$.
+In~\cite{Hell:90:On_the_Complexity_of_H-Coloring} they showed that the problem $\probHom(H)$ can be solved in polynomial time if $H$ contains a loop or is bipartite; otherwise, it is $\classNP$-complete.
+Dyer and Greenhill introduced the \emph{counting} problem $\probNumHom{H}$ with fixed image graph $H$, that asks for the number of homomorphisms from an input graph $G$ to $H$.
+In their seminal work~\cite{Dyer:2000:Counting_Graph_Homs} they showed that $\probNumHom{H}$ can be solved in polynomial time if the connected components of $H$ are complete bipartite graphs or reflexive complete graphs; otherwise, it is $\classNumP$-complete.